IvanKorepin/obsidian-ai-bridge/docs/configuration.md

 ## Running and Debugging in Devcontainer

-If you use [Devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) (e.g., via VS Code), setting up and running obsidian2perplexity for development and debugging is maximally simplified:
+If you use [Devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) (e.g., via VS Code), setting up and running obsidian-ai-bridge for development and debugging is maximally simplified:

 1. **Open project in VS Code** — if `.devcontainer` folder exists, the editor will suggest opening the project in a container.
 2. **Devcontainer will automatically install dependencies** and activate virtual environment.